Table of Contents

 Important: Before any permanent installation, make sure all the components are planned and accounted for, as well as any wiring, cabling, power, mounting, antenna placements, and system access.

-- Perform any required indoor and outdoor signal surveys to understand current signal problems to solve and to assess candidate donor antenna locations.
+- Perform indoor and outdoor signal surveys to understand current signal problems and to assess candidate donor antenna locations

 Note: IBWAVE (or other RF planning tools) designs are not required but are a good way to ensure the best performance outcomes.